 The Pantera was the result of an Argentinian racing driver (Alejandro De Tomaso), Italian engineering, and American muscle.
 The styling was handled by Tom Tjarda while Giampaolo Dallara was responsible for the structural design.
 Looking at the vehicle, it greatly resembles that of the Lamborghini offspring.
 The reasoning for this resemblance could be attributed to Giampaolo Dallara who was also aided....
 Continue Reading >>

 Related Reading : DeTomaso Pantera History

-The Pantera is DeTomasos most significant production car to date, and lived an overall production life of nearly 25 years.
-It is the model which most people identify with DeTomaso, and completed the companys transition to a volume producer of high perforamnce GTs.
+The Pantera is DeTomasos most significant production car to date and lived an overall production life of nearly 25 years.
+It is the model which most people identify with DeTomaso and completed the companys transition to a volume producer of high performance GTs.
 In describing the Panteras career, especially from a U.S. perspective, it is easiest to view it in three separate stages the Ford importation....
 Continue Reading >>

 Carroll Shelby was a member of the Ford family for the better part of 60 years, producing stunning performance vehicles from concepts to production models.

 He once said his energy and passion for performance products were always strongest when he was...